BruceEckel/ThinkingInPython/Markdown/02_Python_for_Programmers.md

 ### Packages

 As your programs get larger you'll want to further organize your code into *packages*.
-A package is a directory---and its own namespace, the name of that directory---which can contain multiple modules.
+A package is a directory---and its own namespace, which has the name of that directory---that can contain multiple modules.

 To make something a package, you put a special file named `__init__.py` in that directory.
 Except in special cases, this file is empty---it is only there to